-- (c) Before any assessment has taken place, a student may, on the basis of a written justification on the recommendation of the supervisor and co-supervisor(s) and the academic head of department, and with notification to the ECS apply to the faculty board to cancel her/his candidature for the Doctoral Degree and once again to grant her/him admission to continue with the Master's Degree. - (d) A person is admitted to interdisciplinary doctoral studies subject to a justified written application for admission from the dean of the faculty in which the previous qualification was obtained, provided that the relevant dean, after consultation with the dean(s) of the other faculty(ies), recommends the application to the ECS. - (i) In addition to the above-mentioned requirements that pertain in respect of admission to all Doctoral Degrees, the dean, on the recommendation of the academic head of department and with written notification to the Registrar, may require a person to complete certain additional modules before admission, or before the qualification is awarded. - (ii) If the additional modules fall under the jurisdiction of another faculty, approval is granted in consultation with the dean of that faculty. - (f) A student who has obtained a Master's Degree in one faculty may, on the strength of a justified written application based on special circumstances, be allowed by the ECS (on the recommendation of the dean and the academic head of department) to register for a Doctoral Degree in another faculty.
-Students from any faculty can register for the Doctoral Degree in Higher Education in the Faculty of Education.
+- (c) Before any assessment has taken place, a student may, on the basis of a written justification on the recommendation of the supervisor and co-supervisor(s) and the academic head of department, and with notification to the ECS apply to the faculty board to cancel her/his candidature for the Doctoral Degree and once again to grant her/him admission to continue with the Master's Degree. - (d) A person is admitted to interdisciplinary doctoral studies subject to a justified written application for admission from the dean of the faculty in which the previous qualification was obtained, provided that the relevant dean, after consultation with the dean(s) of the other faculty(ies), recommends the application to the ECS. - (e) (i) In addition to the above-mentioned requirements that pertain in respect of admission to all Doctoral Degrees, the dean, on the recommendation of the academic head of department and with written notification to the Registrar, may require a person to complete certain additional modules before admission, or before the qualification is awarded. - (ii) If the additional modules fall under the jurisdiction of another faculty, approval is granted in consultation with the dean of that faculty. - (f) A student who has obtained a Master's Degree in one faculty may, on the strength of a justified written application based on special circumstances, be allowed by the Faculty Board to register for a Doctoral Degree in another faculty. - (g) (i) In exceptional cases, the dean on the recommendation of the academic head of department and with written notification to the Registrar may admit the said student to a single module(s) other than those that are prescribed, provided that it/these are deemed complementary to the specific programme and that the student possesses sufficient knowledge of the discipline to warrant admission to the module(s). - (ii) If the additional modules fall under the jurisdiction of another faculty, approval is granted in consultation with the dean of that faculty. - (h) The responsibility to see to it that a person satisfies the necessary admission requirements lies with the academic head of department. - (i) An offer by the UFS is subject to fulfilment of the conditions determined by the UFS, and availability of space in the programme during the registration period.
+The UFS reserves the right to withdraw an offer should the processed academic results be erroneous or fraudulent.
+Should a student engage in conduct which the UFS, in its sole and unfettered discretion, deems undesirable, the UFS reserves the right to withdraw an offer.